 Next, let the weight of the clamp bring it down so it is resting on the lower lip of the hole, and do up the central bolt so it is nice and tight.
 We advise to do these up to about 35-40Nm, which you can either do precisely with a torque wrench or a long arm hex key.
 If you’re using a hex key, just do it up about as tight as you can one-handed.

 Attaching things to the Domino clamp

 You’ll also see in the technical sheet that Domino Clamps aren’t to be used to lift a container.
 There are lots of products for lifting containers that already exist, and it’s not what Domino Clamps were designed for.

 An important note about high load scenarios.
 If you are approaching the clamp's maximum load capacity it is important to check the central bolt’s tightness before and after the load is applied.
 This check should be repeated when reapplying large loads to the same clamp.
 If you are unsure about the total load you’re applying, we recommend you employ the services of an engineer to assist you in this operation.

-There are a number of things which will bolt directly to the front of the Domino without the need for any kind of adapter plate, some of which you will find in our shop and instructions in our uses blog.
+There are a number of things which will bolt directly to the front of the Domino without the need for any kind of adaptor plate, some of which you will find in our shop and instructions in our "Uses" blog.

 Of course, if there is anything you need to connect, but don’t know how, then please contact us - we’d be more than happy to try and find you a solution.